Updated Fall 2020

 v.
 Laminate Flooring

-Most (or possibly all) laminates in North America are now are low-VOC.
+Most (or possibly all) laminates in North America are now low-VOC.

 Look for brands that have certifications, there are many, but GreenGuard Gold is the best certification for laminate.

-Most brands can easily meet the other certification levels, so it does not help you to distinguish between them.
+Most brands can easily meet the other certification levels, so those does not help to distinguish between them.